AdobeDocs/commerce-pwa-studio/src/pages/guides/packages/upward/multi-site/index.md

 ## Overview

 The UPWARD connector module (`magento2-upward-connector`) provides CLI tools to configure different PWA sites at the store, website, or global scope level.
-When you execute the CLI commands, you're adding `pwa_paths` to the `env.php` file that specify the paths to each PWA site's `upward.yml` configuration.
+When you run the CLI commands, you add `pwa_paths` to the `env.php` file that specifies the paths to each PWA site's `upward.yml` configuration.

 ### Configuration Scope Hierarchy